FTHuld/neware_reader/README.rst

 Neware reader

-This Python Package was developed to help the researchers at Beyonder (http://beyonder.no/home) and IFE (http://ife.no/en/), Norway, to extract data from Neware battery analyzers.
+This Python Package was developed to help researchers to extract data from Neware battery analyzers.

 Free software: BSD-2 license